lewisl9029/rfcs/text/0000-anonymous-components.md

 The [official linting rule for React hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) is not able to recognize these hook calls as valid, however, and will still treat them as violations.
 So we'll need to make an exception in the linting rule for the anonymous component pattern, as I've done in [this fork](https://github.com/facebook/react/compare/master...lewisl9029:support-render-hooks-in-rule-of-hooks).

-This was actually my main motivation for writing up this RFC in hopes of getting official blessing for the pattern, since the lack of support in the linter rule is by far the biggest practical impediment for this pattern to gain widespread adoption in the real world.
-More thoughts on this [here](#react-hooks-and-static-analysis).
+This was actually my main motivation for writing up this RFC in hopes of getting official blessing for the pattern, since the lack of support in the linter rule is by far the biggest practical impediment for this pattern to gain widespread adoption in the real world (more thoughts related to this [here](#react-hooks-and-static-analysis)).

 ## Syntactic sugar